vrtass/tester/README.md

 ### VirtualBox

-Docusaurus is using local port 3000.
+MkDocs is using local port 8000.
-On your VirtualBox, you must redirect/translate the local port 3000 to the host port 5001.
+On your VirtualBox, you must redirect/translate the local port 8000 to the host port 4999.
+I am already using 5000 for Jekyll and 5001 for Docusaurus.

 * VirtualBox Settings
   * Network:Adapter1:
     * Enable Network Adapter
     * Attached to: NAT
     * Port Forwarding:
-      * 127.0.0.1:5001 (Host) --- 10.0.2.15:3000 (Guest)
+      * 127.0.0.1:4999 (Host) --- 10.0.2.15:8000 (Guest)

 <br><img src="images/VBOX-NAT.jpg"  width="960"><br>

 ### UTM

-Docusaurus is using local port 3000.
+MkDocs is using local port 8000.
-On your UTM, you must redirect/translate the local port 3000 to the host port 5001.
+On your UTM, you must redirect/translate the local port 8000 to the host port 4999.
+I am already using 5000 for Jekyll and 5001 for Docusaurus.

 * UTM Settings
   * Network Mode: Emulated VLAN
     * Port Forward: New
       * Protocol: TCP
       * Guest Address: 10.0.2.15
-      * Guest Port: 3000
+      * Guest Port: 8000
       * Host Address: 127.0.0.1
-      * Host Port: 5001
+      * Host Port: 4999
    * SAVE

 <br><img src="images/debM1-forward.jpg"  width="960"><br>